Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-The shadow training technique can be used for training attack models in both black-box and white-box settings.
-In both settings, the training procedure of the attack model is the same as we demonstrate in Fig.~\ref{shadow_training_double}.
-However, as the input of the attack model in the two settings is different, there are differences between the collected data in the attack model's training sets.
-In the black-box setting, the adversary only has black-box access to the target model, which means this adversary can only receive target models' prediction vector of arbitrary input instances.
-Thus, when querying the shadow models using their own shadow training sets and test sets, the adversary only collects the prediction vectors of each data instance.
-In the white-box setting, the adversary has white-box access to the target model, which means the adversary can observe the intermediate computations at hidden layers of the target model as well as the input instance's prediction vector.
-Thus, when the adversary queries the shadow model, he collects prediction vectors in addition to the intermediate computations of each data instance.
+The shadow training technique can be used for training both white-box and black-box attack models.
+In both MIAs, the training procedure of the attack models is the same as shown in Fig.~\ref{fig::shadow_training}.
+However, because adversarial knowledge available for an attacker of black-box and white-box MIAs is different, the attacker can collect different amounts of information about the training members and non-members under the different settings.
+In the black-box setting, the attacker only has black-box access to the target model, which means the attacker can only receive the prediction vector of an arbitrary input record when querying the target model.
+Thus, when querying the shadow models using their own shadow training datasets and test datasets, the attacker only collects the prediction vectors of each data record.
+However, in the white-box setting, the attacker has full access to the target model, which means the attacker can observe the intermediate computations at hidden layers and the prediction vector of an arbitrary input record.
+Thus, in the white-box setting, when querying the shadow models, the attacker can collect prediction vectors in addition to the intermediate computations of each data record.
+Compared to black-box MIAs, the attacker of white-box MIAs gets much more information to build the attack model.
+Next, we show more details of how an attacker constructs the attack model in both settings.

-\textbf{NN based attack in the black-box setting:} $P^{m}_1,\cdots,P^{m}_k$ are ``member" prediction sets which contain prediction vectors of data instances in the shadow training sets. $P^{nm}_1,\cdots,P^{nm}_k$ are ``non-member" prediction sets which contain prediction vectors of data instances in the shadow test sets.
-We denote ``member" as $1$ and ``non-member" as $0$.
-Each ``member" prediction set and ``non-member" prediction set is represented as follows.
+\textbf{Binary Classifier Based MIA in Black-box Setting.} Datasets $P^{\textrm{m}}_1,\cdots,P^{\textrm{m}}_k$ are ``member'' datasets which contain prediction vectors of the data records in the shadow training datasets.
+Datasets $P^{\textrm{n}}_1,\cdots,P^{\textrm{n}}_k$ are ``non-member'' datasets which contain prediction vectors of the data records in the shadow test datasets.
+We denote a prediction vector as $\hat{p}\left(y \mid \bm{x}\right)$, ``member'' as $1$, and ``non-member'' as $0$.
+Then, each ``member'' dataset and ``non-member'' dataset is represented as follows:

-For an NN binary classifier $g(\bm{z};\theta)$, SGD tries to find the parameters $\theta^{*}$ that minimize the following objective function:
+For an binary classifier $g(\bm{z};\theta)$ (assuming the classifier is a DNN classifier), the attacker uses an SGD algorithm to find parameters $\theta^{*}$ that minimize the following objective function:

-where $\mathcal{L}(\cdot)$ is the binary cross entropy loss function and $N$ is the total number of data instances in all shadow training and test sets. $I(\cdot)$ is the indicator function.
+where $N$ is the total number of shadow data records, $\mathcal{L}(\cdot , \cdot)$ is a binary cross entropy loss function, and $I(\cdot)$ is an indicator function as follows: